abdalazizayoub/EcoSteps/README.md

 🎯 Project Vision
 EcoSteps is a gamified sustainability application that encourages users to make eco-friendly transportation choices by tracking CO2 emissions, rewarding green travel, and providing real-time environmental data.

+The the frontend was built using Lovaable
-🏗️ Architecture Overview
+To try echo steps use our deployed site here "https://ecoosteps.lovable.app/" 🏗️ Architecture Overview
 The application consists of a Python FastAPI backend that integrates multiple external services and manages a local SQLite database for data persistence.
 Core Components